tardate/LittleArduinoProjects/Electronics101/555Timer/NixiePowerSupply/README.md

 > Note - see below for a revised circuit design and test results based on observations with this first version of the circuit.

-I've used the schematic from the [instructable by Andrea Biffi](https://www.instructables.com/id/High-Voltage-Power-Supply-for-Nixie-and-Valve-Tube/) with a few component variations including:
+I've used the schematic from the [instructables by Andrea Biffi](https://www.instructables.com/id/High-Voltage-Power-Supply-for-Nixie-and-Valve-Tube/) with a few component variations including:

 * for the main boost converter components: